-First, the check can be cashed only by the owners of the business account to which designated the check.
+First, the check can only be cashed by the owners of the business account to which the check is designated.
 That is, only those signatories of the bank account have sufficient authority to cash the check.

 One of these persons must present themselves at the bank and generally carry an identifying document, such as a driver’s license, passport, state identification, etc.

-Also, before delivering the check, the signer to cash the check must sign the back with their name, title, and signature.
+Also, before delivering the check, the signer must sign the back with their name, title, and signature to cash the check.
 All three must be similar to those registered on the bank account.

 The most viable method to withdraw the money immediately in a bank where direct check cashing is not allowed is to deposit the check directly into the account and withdraw the money if available while waiting for the withdrawal.